-The Blankest of Canvasses, Adopt a Piano adventures in an ex-department store (part one)
+The Blankest of Canvases, Adopt a Piano adventures in an ex-department store (part one)

 Tomorrow we are heading into the dust shrouded remains of Debenhams at Ocean Terminal shopping centre in Leith to extract the final 35 pianos left from our time there.
 It’s been just over a year since Tim and Matt brought the Adopt a Piano scheme to national attention via this BBC story about saving 100 year old pianos from landfill https://www.bbc.co.uk/news/av/uk-scotland-64175072

 That article brought to life an entire ecosystem of pianos coming in to us to be cleaned, repaired, tuned and regulated before heading back out to new homes.
-Due to the success of the Adopt a Piano scheme staff and volunteers are now learning how to bring pianos back to life, revitalising a dying profession of piano restoration and more people are choosing to have these soulful instruments in their homes rather than a digital facsimile.
-That’s how the project has evolved, but in the beginning it wasn’t quite so finessed.
+Due to the success of the Adopt a Piano scheme staff and volunteers are now learning how to bring pianos back to life, revitalising a dwindling profession of piano restoration and more people are choosing to have these soulful instruments in their homes rather than a digital facsimile.
+That’s how things have evolved, but in the beginning it wasn’t quite so finessed.

 Angus working on the Pianodrome